It started with a tin of buttons

 In my day to day life, I try to be as environmentally aware as possible.
 I cycle everywhere.
 If a market is inside, I get public transport there, and only drive to markets when I have to (it would be impossible to take a gazebo and weights on public transport!!), but have just bought a 100% electric car and I love it!
 I usually charge it slowly at home, using our 100% renewable energy tariff.
 I do also often lift share with another market trader though, who lives near me, and does lots of the same markets.

 I have given up single use plastic – I basically buy everything naked, and it’s a great, fun challenge!
 Some things are easy; fruit and veg (local stall on high street), pasta, rice etc (fabulous bulk food store http://www.thesourcebulkfoods.co.uk), cleaning products (same bulk food store does liquid refills – or I make my own!), sweets (Wilko’s does a cup pick and mix, and I’ve only ever had 1 cup, along with a beeswax wrap lid!).

 Some things are hard; yoghurt (I occasionally buy Riverford’s Organic yoghurt in a glass jar, but it’s very expensive), crisps (Walker’s stax, various snacks from the Source, or I do occasionally make my own, but sometimes I really miss Kettle chips!!), crackers (I bake my own, but they are never quite as crispy!)

-Our house (and therefore my sewing machines) is powered by green electricity, and I am in the process of buying an electric car!!
-Very exciting!!
+Our house (and therefore my sewing machines) is powered by green electricity, and we don’t have gas.